passthefist/python_workspace/Readme.md

 >>>
 ```

-If you type a simple bit of code such as adding some numbers together and hit enter, it will run that
+If you type a bit of code such as adding some numbers together and hit enter, it will run that
 code and print the result on the next line.

 ```